Rusheelraj/FIT-DNS-Research/Installing and Configuring a SDN environment.md

 h2 -> h1 h3
 h3 -> h1 h2
 *** Results: 0% dropped (6/6 received)
 ```
 When implementing this in real-world, you might not use mininet, as you will be dealing wih real switches/controllers or virtualised switches/controllers.
 Switches/Controllers might be in a single node/machine or might be in two separate nodes/machines.

 ```
-In an ubuntu 20.04 machine, do the following

 sudo apt install virt-manager
 sudo apt install openvswitch-switch -y